-- A codebase that is ready to use MUST only depend on other codebases that are also ready to use.
+- Codebase versions that are ready to use MUST only depend on versions of other codebases that are also ready to use.

-- A codebase SHOULD contain a log of changes from version to version, for example in the
+- The codebase SHOULD contain a log of changes from version to version, for example in the

 How to test

-- The codebase has a strategy for versioning which is documented.
+- Confirm that the codebase has a strategy for versioning which is documented.

 - Consider versioning policy changes, especially when they trigger new versions of the source code.

-- Make sure that services only rely on codebases of equal or greater maturity than the service.
-For example, don’t use a beta codebase in a production service or a prototype codebase in a beta service.
+- Make sure that services only rely on versions of codebases of equal or greater maturity than the service.
+For example, don’t use a beta version of a codebase in a production service.